suchipi/midi2key/README.md

 - Plug in your MIDI device
 - Drag your .jsonc config onto `midi2key-win.exe`

+> If you have more than one MIDI device connected to your computer, you'll be asked to choose which one to use

 ## Key names for JSONC config

 - `BACKSPACE`